smittaldm7/laravel_property_match_app/README.txt

 -----
 1. Distance match algorithm
     we claculate distance using the forula given here. https://www.geodatasource.com/developers/php .
-Verified for few cases on google maps. if distance is
+    Verified for few cases approxiately on google maps.
+    This URL is good for vexact distance verification between 2 locations: https://www.movable-type.co.uk/scripts/latlong.html if distance is
     -more than 10 miles it is a 0% distance match.
     -10 miles- 40% match